efixler/scrape/envflags/README.md

 1. Write a function to convert a string into your custom type
 2. Write a function to instantiate the `envflag.Value` for that type

-You can implement (1) as an anonymous function in the context of (2)
+You can implement (1) as an anonymous function in the context of (2), as shown below.

 ```
 type MyType struct {